LucaAgostinelli/GPU-d2/README.md

 ## Drivers at a glance

+Every driver below runs with one of two local SpMV kernels, both carried over from Deliverable 1's kernel comparison: **ACC** (the adaptive LINE/FLAT dispatcher), one of the strongest performers there, and **cuSPARSE**, the most broadly reliable and adaptable across matrix types.
+Both are kept, for every communication strategy, specifically to check whether kernel choice ever changes the outcome for a given matrix/driver combination.

-The table below covers the 11 core drivers — every communication-strategy x kernel-choice combination, plus the CPU baseline — named systematically (`spmv_<comm>_<kernel>`):
+The table below covers the 11 core drivers (every communication-strategy x kernel-choice combination, plus the CPU baseline) named systematically (`spmv_<comm>_<kernel>`):

 | Binary | Communication | Kernel |